Azure-Samples/azure-health-data-services-toolkit-fhir-function-quickstart/README.md

 1. Once you are ready to deploy to Azure, we can use azd.
 Run `azd deploy` from your terminal or command prompt.
 2. The command will output ae endpoint for your function app.
 Copy this.
 3. Test the endpoint by going to `<Endpoint>/Patient` in your browser or API testing tool.

+## Usage details

+- `Program.cs` outlines how we can use Azure Function for Simple custom operation using various types of services like authenticator, headers and filters.
+  - UseAuthenticator() Used for accessing Azure resources, it uses azure default credentials.
+  - UseCustomHeaders()  Used  for custom headers Setup, using this service we can add custom header, here we have added custom header with name `X-MS-AZUREFHIR-AUDIT-USER-TOKEN-TEST`.
+  - UseAzureFunctionPipeline() setup pipeline for Azure function.
+  - AddInputFilter(typeof(QuickstartFilter)) Input filter added with name `QuickStart` which in turn used to modify the patient data using JsonTransform.
+  - Add binding to pass the call to the FHIR service.
+- Please refer `QuickstartFilter.cs` file for input filter modifications in the Patient Data.
+  - Added language to resource as ‘en’ (English)
+  - If there is no `Patient.meta.security` label, added [HTEST](https://www.hl7.org/fhir/resource-definitions.html#Meta.security)
+- Custom operation QuickstartSample end point methods listed below
+  - GET: used to get the patient details using patient id.
+  - POST: creates new patient record with updated filter data which is given above,to verify the new created record use GET method and pass created id.
+  - PUT: it updates the patient data, need to pass patient id,to verify the updated record use GET method and pass updated id.
+  - DELETE: used to delete the patient record from FHIR server by passing patient id, to verify the deleted record use GET method and pass deleted id.